namnh99/bomberman-bot/documents/COMPLETE_DOCUMENTATION.md

 socket.on("new_bomb", (data) => {
   // Add new bomb to state
-  // Set bomberPassedThrough based on our position
+  // Set walkable based on our position
 })

 socket.on("bomb_explode", (data) => {